toammann/Multilayer_SMA2Microstrip/readme.md

 The project has been around a few years, and it is quite impressive how far it has developed (05/2023).
 I was wondering if it is possible to solve a complex RF simulation task using open source software only.

-A license of a typical commercial RF simulation environment (CST, ADS, AWR...) can cost 1000$/month easily.
-This price is out of range for hobbyists and small companies that do not use these software products on a daily base.
+A license of a typical commercial RF simulation environment (CST, ADS, AWR...) can cost $1000/month easily.
+This price is out of range for hobbyists and small companies that do not use these software products on a daily basis.

 I chose the task below as a representative test case:
 > "Design a high performance SMA (SubMiniature version A) low cost Coaxial to Microstrip transition up to 20GHz on a FR4 multilayer stackup fabricated by an affordable PCB prototyping service."